HRAVYGAMER/LocalizationManager/docs/API.md

 **Notes:**
 - The `filePath` should be an absolute path to a supported file type (.cs, .razor, .xaml, .cshtml)
+- When `content` is provided, the file doesn't need to exist on disk - only the extension is used for scanner selection
+- The `content` parameter enables real-time scanning of unsaved editor changes
 - Only supported file extensions will be scanned
 - Response format is identical to full codebase scan for consistency
 - `scannedFiles` will always be `1` for single-file scans